 Exhaust emissions standards limit the amounts of key pollutants coming from a vehicle's tailpipe and leaks in its fuel system.
 All new vehicles for sale in the United States are certified to meet either federal emission standards, set by the U.S. Environmental Protection Agency (EPA), or California standards, set by the California air resources board (carb).
-Currently the following states have adopted California standards and have implemented them, or soon will: California, Connecticut, Florida, Maine, Maryland, Massachusetts, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont or Washington.
+Currently the following states have adopted California standards and have implemented them, or soon will: California, Colorado, Delaware, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
 Federal standards apply to all the remaining states.

 Today, most cars and light trucks are certified to two standards, one California and one federal.
 This allows automakers to sell their vehicles nationwide and still comply with both sets of emissions regulations.
 However, the legal requirements for vehicle certification are complex, and in some instances, vehicles can be certified to a single federal standard nationwide, or to a single California standard sold only in limited areas.
 In the latter case, these vehicles are most often the very clean “PZEVS” sold either only in California, or to California and the "clean car states" that have adopted California's vehicle regulations.